 Full Report(In Hebrew).

-Dr. Michael Graber, Former Director of Air Quality Division, Ministry of Environment
+Excerpts from report on (then impending) Leviathan rig by Dr. Michael Graber, Former Director of Air Quality Division, Ministry of the Environment:

 “In the event of a malfunction and even during routine operation, Dor Beach, Ramot Menashe, and Mount Carmel might become an air pollution-affected area, as defined in Section 11A of the Clean Air Law.”